Wakhungila/Securedd-community/README.md

 ### COLLABORATION STEPS

-- Partner B accepts the invite on emeil or github.
+- Partner B accepts the invite on email or github.

 - Partner B then proceeds to clone The repo created by Partner A